-The Center for Renaissance Studies collaborates with the Folger Institute in Washington, DC, itself a consortium of 44 institutions.
+The Center for Renaissance Studies collaborates with the Folger Institute at the Folger Shakespeare Library in Washington, DC, which also works with a consortium of universities.
 Like the Newberry Library Center for Renaissance Studies, the Folger Institute offers programs for advanced study sponsored by a major independent research library and a consortium of member universities.
-Through the reciprocity agreement between the Folger Institute and the Center for Renaissance Studies, faculty members and graduate students from the two consortia may apply to participate in programs at either library.
-Program fees are waived unless otherwise specified.
+Through our reciprocal agreement Folger Institute seminar fees are waived for faculty and graduate students at the Newberry Center for Renaissance Studies upon acceptance of application, in accordance with Folger policy and our agreement.

 For members of the Newberry Center for Renaissance Studies consortium: